libredirect/browser_extension/privacy-policy.md

-OpenStreetMap (OSM) reverse geocoding, done via the [OSM Nomantim API](https://nominatim.org/release-docs/latest/), used as part of OSM redirects, the extension does not connect to any other third-party web services and it doesn’t collect or transmit any infromation about you, your browsing habits, or your device.
+OpenStreetMap (OSM) reverse geocoding, done via the [OSM Nomantim API](https://nominatim.org/release-docs/latest/), used as part of OSM redirects, the extension does not connect to any other third-party web services and it doesn’t collect or transmit any information about you, your browsing habits, or your device.

-The extension requires access to you data for **all websites** in order to intercept requests made to targeted services (Twitter, YouTube, Instagram & Google Maps) so that they may be redirected to the appropriate privacy respecting alternative, all other requests are ignored.
+The extension requires access to request data for **all websites** in order to intercept requests made to targeted services (Twitter, YouTube, Instagram & Google Maps) so that they may be redirected to the appropriate privacy respecting alternative, all other requests are ignored.